LudwigJL/jobmarketexplorer/README.md

-# Me as a Developer

-Hi there!
-As a developer, I am always eager to learn more and enjoy experimenting with code, tackling challenging problems.
-Below is a project I brewed up during my freshman year at Göteborgs University.

-Now, fair warning: the code might resemble a tangled ball of yarn, but hey everyone has been there at the start of their coding careers right?

-Please do keep in mind that this code does not reflect my current coding standards in terms of structure and problem-solving.
-The reason I am showcasing this on GitHub is to demonstrate my growth as a developer, rather than showcasing a great piece of code.
-For a more recent project, please visit: [Voteringsportalen](https://github.com/LudwigJL/voteringsportalen).
+# JobMarketExplorer - A Python web applicaiton.

-## JobMarketExplorer
+## Overview

-Welcome to JobMarketExplorer, an application designed to provide insights into the dynamic trends within the job marketplace, specifically focusing on work positions and technologies within the IT and tech industry.
-Developed as a small project at Göteborgs Universitet, this application is built using Python and leverages APIs to fetch real-time data from the publicly available resources at https://data.jobtechdev.se.
+This application is designed to provide insights into the dynamic trends within the job marketplace, with a specific focus on job positions and technologies within the IT and tech industry.
+Our goal is to offer a user-friendly platform for analyzing trends within the tech job market.

+Developed as a small project at Göteborgs Universitet, this application is built using Python and Streamlit, leveraging APIs to fetch real-time data from the publicly available resources at https://data.jobtechdev.se.

 ## Features: